yale-cpsc-213/social-todo-express-starter/README.md

 ## Getting started

-You will need Node set up on your machine.
+You will need a Node environment and npm.
 Clone the code, `cd` into the
 code's directory and then download your dependencies with `npm install`.
 This will populate your `node_modules` directory